-- Physical or mental illness or infirmity, or the diagnosis or treatment of such illness or infirmity; - Infection, other than infection occurring in an external accidental wound; - Suicide or attempted suicide; - Intentionally self-inflicted injury; - Service in the armed forces of any country or international authority, except the United States National Guard; - Any incident related to: - Travel in an aircraft as a pilot, crew member, flight student; - Travel in an aircraft for the purpose of parachuting or otherwise exiting from such aircraft while it is in flight; - Parachuting or otherwise exiting from an aircraft while such aircraft is in flight, except for self-preservation; - Travel in an aircraft or device used: - For testing or experimental purposes; - By or for any military authority; or - For travel or designed for travel beyond the earth's atmosphere; - Committing or attempting to commit a felony; - The voluntary intake or use by any means of: - Any drug, medication or sedative, unless it is: - Taken or used as prescribed by a Physician; or - An over the counter drug, medication or sedative taken as directed: - o Alcohol in combination with any drug, medication, or sedative; or - o Poison, gas or fumes; or - War, whether declared or undeclared, or act of war, insurrection, rebellion or riot.
+- Physical or mental illness or infirmity, or the diagnosis or treatment of such illness or infirmity; - Infection, other than infection occurring in an external accidental wound or from food poisoning; - Suicide or attempted suicide; - Intentionally self-inflicted injury; - Service in the armed forces of any country or international authority.
+However, service in reserve forces does not constitute service in the armed forces, unless in connection with such reserve service, an individual is on active military duty as determined by the applicable military authority other than weekend or summer training.
+For purposes of this provision, reserve forces are defined as reserve forces of any branch of the military of the United States or of any other country or international authority, including but not limited to the National Guard of the United States or the national guard of any other country; - Any incident related to: - o Travel in an aircraft as a pilot, crew member, or flight student; - Travel in an aircraft for the purpose of parachuting or otherwise exiting from such aircraft while it is in flight; - Parachuting or otherwise exiting from an aircraft while such aircraft is in flight, except for self-preservation; - Travel in an aircraft or device used: - For testing or experimental purposes; - By or for any military authority; or - For travel or designed for travel beyond the earth's atmosphere; - Committing or attempting to commit a felony; - The voluntary use of illegal drugs; the intentional taking of an over the counter medication not in accordance with recommended dosage and warning instructions; and intentional misuse of prescription drugs; or - War, whether declared or undeclared, or act of war, insurrection, rebellion, or active participation in a riot.